UPDATE (as of April 15): Everyone age 16 and older in Washington State can now receive a COVID vaccination.

 Remember to schedule your follow-up dose if needed, and follow any other instructions you may be given during the vaccination process.

 The FDA has granted emergency use authorization to administer a number of COVID-19 vaccines in adults.
-Studies show the vaccine is safe and effective: There were no major adverse events or safety concerns in clinical trials.
-This is great news.

 We encourage everyone to get vaccinated when they become eligible, because it is a key step in saving lives and ending the pandemic.